 Keeping your kids clean is one of the many keys to keeping them happy and healthy.
-Parents with children on the autism spectrum can find this difficult, however, especially when it comes to bath time.
-The various smells, slimy textures of the soaps, and sounds echoing in the room can end up leading to sensory overload for a lot of kids on the spectrum.
+Parents with children with behavioral issues, such as ASD, SPD or ADHD, can find this difficult, however, especially when it comes to bath time.
+The various smells, slimy textures of the soaps, and sounds echoing in the room can end up leading to sensory overload for a lot of kids with behavioral issues.
 This can lead to meltdowns or a general lack of cooperation, making it challenging to make it through bath time.
 A few intentional steps can ease this process for both you and your child.

-Children on the autism spectrum often become anxious at the sound of the water being poured into the tub.
+Children with behavioral issues often become anxious at the sound of the water being poured into the tub.
 To fix this issue, you can prepare by simply making sure they are in the other room while you prepare the tub for them with the door closed.
 You can also try hanging extra towels in the bathroom to make noises softer when they are in the tub.

 If you find it particularly difficult to keep your child calm in the bathtub, try scheduling a fun, physical activity right before bath time to get rid of that excess energy.
 This can be something like a game of soccer in the park or something simpler, like an interactive video game.
 This will also help your child associate the bath time with relaxation or fun.